 FHA 203k Loan Drawbacks

 - Slightly higher interest rates or closing costs.
 203k loans require more administrative work from the lender.
-They have to maintain site inspections through the renovation process and maintain the payments going from your escrow account to the contractor.
+They have to maintain site inspections throughout the renovation process.
+They also maintain the payments going from your escrow account to the contractor.
 For these reasons, lenders will either increase the interest rate or add more items to the closing costs.

 - Extended closing process.
-If you happen to choose a lender who isn't familiar with the FHA's 203k loan, they may delay your closing date because they're not acquainted with the loan's unique processing procedures.
+If you happen to choose a lender who isn't familiar with the FHA's 203k loan, they may delay your closing date.
+This is because they're not familiar with the loan's unique processing procedures.
 Just make sure that the lender you choose has experience with rehab loans.

 - Strict timeline.
-Since the renovations need to be finished within six months of your closing date, you'll want to take great care in choosing a contractor that has experience with 203k loans.
+Since you need to complete the renovations within six months of your closing date, you'll want to take great care in choosing a contractor that has experience with 203k loans.
 They must understand how they work and be willing to manage the required documentation.
-Most importantly, you'll want to make sure to set realistic expectations with them so that they don't go over the six-month timeline.
-Get accurate estimates from them, establish milestones, and make sure they agree to receive payments only when those milestones are completed.
-There's little room for cost or timing overruns, so paying them by milestone will help motivate the contractor to stick to the timeline.
+Most importantly, you'll want to make sure to set realistic expectations with them.
+This will help to make sure that they don't go over the six-month timeline.
+Get accurate estimates from them, establish milestones, and make sure they agree to receive payments only when they complete those milestones.
+There's little room for cost or timing overruns.
+This is why paying them by milestone will help motivate the contractor to stick to the timeline.

 More Advantages to the 203k Loan

 - Low down payment.
-Since this loan is insured by the FHA, you may be eligible to put down as little as 3.5% of your total home loan.
+Since the FHA insures this loan, you may be eligible to put down as little as 3.5% of your total home loan.
 This is dependent on your credit, but even if you have fair credit, the down payment is much lower than that of a conventional loan.

 - Fixed-rate option.
 Rehab loans come with the option to get a fixed-rate mortgage or an adjustable rate mortgage.
 Should you choose to go with a fixed-rate at a time when mortgage rates are low, you won't have to worry about rising interest rates.